AkshitGarg24/To-Do-List/README.md

 ## Summary

-The To-Do List Project is a user-friendly application designed to help you manage your tasks efficiently.
+The To-Do List Project is a user-friendly website designed to help you manage your tasks efficiently.
 Key features include:

 - **Add Tasks**: Create new tasks effortlessly.
 - **Edit Tasks**: Update task details as needed.